QuirkyCroissant/BulletinBoard-System/README.md

 ## Setup

 1. **Server**:
-   - Run the server on a Kali Linux machine.
+   - Run the server on a Linux machine.
    - Start the server:
      ```bash
      python3 2023_3201_server_final.py
      ```

 2. **Client**:
-   - Compile and run the client on a Debian Linux machine:
+   - Compile and run the client on a different Linux machine:
+   - Both must be connected to the same local network to be able to communicate
      ```bash
      g++ BulletinBoard-Client.cpp -o client
      ./client <ip> <port>